-In summary, well-defined RhFe@SiO2 catalysts prepared via SOMC shows that Fe dramatically increases the activity in syngas conversion and shifts the selectivity of Rh from producing methane to ethanol.
-In situ XAS experiments demonstrate that ca. 20% of the overall Fe is incorporated into Rh nanoparticles after H2 reduction, to form Rh-Fe alloy nanoparticles with an Rh/Fe ratio of 3.3:1, while the remaining amount of Fe corresponds to FeII isolated sites dispersed on SiO2.
-This structure is maintained during syngas conversion, indicating that the formation of stable RhFe alloyed nanoparticles is probably key to shift the activity/selectivity of Rh from methane to ethanol.
-These findings, namely, e.g. the formation of stable alloys, provide insights to design more efficient catalysts for the conversion of syngas to ethanol.
-Overall, this study illustrates that the combination of SOMC and advanced in situ spectroscopy is a powerful tool to understand the structure-performance relationship at molecular level.
+In summary, well-defined RhFe@SiO2 catalysts prepared via SOMC shows that Fe promotes the dramatic increase in activity in syngas conversion and shifts the selectivity of Rh from methane to ethanol.
+In situ XAS experiments demonstrate that ca. 20% fraction of the overall Fe is incorporated into Rh nanoparticles after H2 reduction, to form Rh-Fe alloy nanoparticles with an Rh/Fe ratio of 3.3:1, along with residual FeII isolated sites dispersed on SiO2.
+This structure is maintained during syngas conversion, and all data show that the formation of stable RhFe alloyed nanoparticles is probably key to increasing the activity and shifting the selectivity of Rh from methane to high ethanol productivity.
+The formation of stable alloys is key to this observed reactivity switch and provide insights to design more efficient catalysts for the conversion of syngas to ethanol.
+Overall, this study illustrates that the combination of SOMC and advanced in situ spectroscopy is a powerful tool to develop structure-performance relationship at molecular level.